genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The application finds isoforms that are differentially expressed (DE) between several groups of samples and produces tables of Top DE transcripts.
-Each table shows the corresponding Log2(Fold Change), Log2(Counts per Million), P-Value, and False Discovery Rate for each isoform.
-To visualize your results use Expression Navigator application.
+Each table shows the corresponding Log2(Fold Change), Log2(Counts per Million), p-value, and False Discovery Rate for each isoform.
+Use the Expression Navigator to visualize the results.

-- **Log2(Fold Change)**.
-Let’s assume, that we have two groups - with tumor and with control samples.
-Then, for each transcript in sample we know read counts (output of Quantify FPKM Coverage in Isoforms application).
-If we divide read counts value for transcript X (in the tumor sample) by the read counts value for transcript X (in the control sample) we’ll get Fold Change
-  value:

-  *Fold Change = tumor/control*

-  And if we apply Log2 transform for this value we’ll get Log2(Fold Change):

-  *Log2 Fold Change =  Log2 (tumor) - Log2(control)*

-  Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
+- **log-fold change**: the fold-change in expression of a gene between two groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

+  The log-fold change is obtained by taking the logarithm of the fold change in base 2.

-- **Log2(Counts per Million)**.
-Dividing each read count by 10^6 yields counts per million (cpm), a simple measure of read abundance that can be compared across libraries of different sizes.
-And if we apply Log2 transform for this value we’ll get Log2(Counts per Million).
+- **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM). log-counts per million are obtained by taking the logarithm of this value in base 2.

 - **p-value**.
 The application also computes a p-value for each isoform.
 A low p-value (typically, < 0.005) is viewed as evidence that the null hypothesis